Garlic likes rich, well-drained soil. It does best in areas with a pH between 6-7. Due to garlic’s intense flavor it is relatively pest-free.

 Surface sow (do not cover completely with soil) shallot bulbs in late fall about 8 inches apart in well-dug, well-drained soil with lots of organic matter.
 Rows should be about 12 inches apart.
 Make sure that they’ll get lots of sun.

 Due to their strong smell and flavor shallots will repel most garden pests.
 Give them a good vegetable food, they like fertilizers with high phosphorus.
-Harvest when the tops die down.
-Allow them to dry for a week before storage.
-Save the smallest bulbs for next year’s crop, and enjoy the larger bulbs in your favorite dishes!

 Information Provided by Territorial Seed Company